Xackie/Calories-tracker/README.md

 # Calories-tracker
-Fitness application that’s used to keep track of your physical fitness data, daily calorie count
+Fitness application that’s used to keep track of your physical fitness data, daily calorie count.